 For a well-priced and stylish B&B option, try the B&B DRUUM, close to the popular Sainte Catherine area of Brussels.
 Set in a 19th century mansion, each room has been designed by artists to create truly unique living spaces.
 It’s on a quiet street but you will find plenty of restaurants, bars and cafés just a couple of minutes’ walk away.

-Next up, discover the most unusual things to do in Brussels that will help you discover this quirky and cool city.
+Next up, these are the best things to do in Brussels that will help you discover this quirky and cool city.